whosonfirst/whosonfirst-properties/properties/wd/README.md

 ## wd:wordcount

-The wordcount of the linked Wikipedia page for this record.
-The Wikipedia page can be found in the wof:concordances property.
+The wordcount of the linked Wikipedia page (usually English) for this record.
+The Wikipedia page can be found in the `wof:concordances` property.